Specification

 Opt-out Revocation

-A machine-readable statement indicating that the rightsholder has revoked a previously issued opt-out declaration for TDM for AI, thus changed its position on the previous restriction.
+Example of a machine-readable statement indicating that the rightsholder has revoked a previously issued opt-out declaration for TDM for AI, thus changed its position on the previous restriction.

 Opt-out Revocation